 As we are a holding company and have no substantial operations of our own, our assets consist primarily of investments in subsidiaries and our loans and advances to subsidiaries.
 Dividends from our (re)insurance subsidiaries are restricted by (re)insurance laws and regulations, as described below.
 The ability of all of our subsidiaries to make distributions and transfers to us may also be restricted by, among other things, other applicable laws and regulations and the terms of our credit facilities and our subsidiaries' bank loans and other issued debt instruments.
+During the year ended December 31, 2024, we received \$704 million in dividends and return of capital from our subsidiaries, comprising \$500 million of cash distributions and \$204 million in equity securities and settlement of loan receivables.
+We did not distribute dividends to our subsidiaries during the year.
 During the year ended December 31, 2023, we did not receive any dividends from, and we did not distribute funds to, our subsidiaries.
-During the year ended December 31, 2022, we received \$614 million in dividends and return of capital from our subsidiaries, comprising \$14 million of cash distributions and \$600 million in equity securities and settlement of loan receivables.
-We also distributed \$102 million to our subsidiaries.